-eXtremeDB utilizes distributed query processing to ensure high scalability and low latency when working with Big Data.
+eXtremeDB utilizes distributed query processing to offer scalable data management and ultra low latency.

 With this feature, databases are partitioned (“sharded”), with each partition/shard managed by an instance of the DBMS server.
 Shards are typically distributed on a storage array (which may be a SAN) – with each server keeping a CPU core busy – or distributed across different physical servers with their own storage systems.

-The developer can specify the storage (in-memory or persistent) for each table, which is ideal for handling real-time quote and historical data within a single database architecture.
+2) The developer can easily specify the storage (in-memory or persistent) for each table, which is ideal for handling streaming and historical data within a single database architecture.
 Or, all tables can be in memory, or all persistent.